Quinn777/AtomThink/README.md

 ## 🙏 Acknowledgement

 We would like to thank the following repositories for their contributions:
+- [hiyouga/LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory): This library was used for training.
 - [bklieger-groq/g1](https://github.com/bklieger-groq/g1): This library was used for data processing.
 - [openreasoner/openr](https://github.com/openreasoner/openr): This tool was helpful for deploying the process supervision model.

 ---